saulo-chaves/Theo-grandiflorum-MH/README.md

 ![Fig2](https://user-images.githubusercontent.com/101746579/197646815-acc4f728-f8d5-44f1-b173-db1e7871afdb.png)

-Of the ten selected hybrids using the additive index, seven are within the FY top ten and three are amongst the ten best for RWB.
+Of the ten selected hybrids using the additive index, seven are within the FY top ten and five are amongst the ten best for RWB.
+Three are amongst the top ten for both traits